Jon Wells: Career

 By around 2015, the main presenters of Rugby League, looked likely to be heading for retirement; Mike Stephenson was coming up to the age of 70 whilst Eddie Hemmings had been on screen for four decades.

 In 2016, "Stevo" retired from his anchor man role opening up further opportunities for others as Sky did not directly replace him.

-Wells was Right Time, Right Place and on TV every week, his profile rose, and in 12 March 2018 he unexpectedly became director of rugby at the Castleford Tigers.
+Wells was Right Time, Right Place and on TV every week, his profile rose, and on 12 March 2018 he unexpectedly became director of rugby at the Castleford Tigers.

 Career

 By the end of 2009, Wells had made over 250 Super League appearances including 120 for London Broncos/Harlequins RL, 24 appearances for Wakefield Trinity Wildcats and 139 appearances for Castleford Tigers.

 Whilst Rob Purdham was the only player in London's history to be awarded a testimonial for ten years of service to the club it was the case that Jon Wells was also awarded a testimonial for 2010, the first player to have been awarded a testimonial by the Rugby Football League (RFL) whilst representing a club in London.

 On 12 March 2018 Jon was announced as director of rugby at his hometown club Castleford Tigers and Sky Sports.